codefordallas/codefordallas.github.io/docs/Linting_Prettier.md

 **NOTE:** you can disable lint checks by following [this](https://eslint.org/docs/latest/use/configure/rules#disabling-rules).

+### Configuration Notes

+As per [PR #42](https://github.com/codefordallas/codefordallas.github.io/pull/42), this web app was built in conjunction with [create-react-app](https://create-react-app.dev/).
+[Here](https://create-react-app.dev/docs/setting-up-your-editor/#extending-or-replacing-the-default-eslint-config) is additional information on what is needed for the ESLint config file in relation to this app setup.

+**NOTE:** there are also setups for IDE/code editors, so be sure to check out these options as they relate to your environment setup.

 ### Variable Explanations

 The `env` variable is used to [specify environments](https://eslint.org/docs/latest/use/configure/language-options#specifying-environments):